Boys basketball: Richmond runs away from St. Dom’s in second half

 As a team, Richmond out-rebounded St. Dom’s 38-25 for the night.

-Winning so many board battles did wonders for the Bobcat offens.
+Winning so many board battles did wonders for the Bobcats.
 It allowed Richmond to stretch its legs beyond its half-court offense and find easier opportunities in transition against the Saints’ zone defense.

 “If we have the ball, they can’t score,” Densmore said.